nyu-pl-fa22/class02/README.md

 * C, C++, Ada, Java: `statements2`
 * JavaScript, Modula3: entire block, but value of `x` will be undefined when read in `statements1`.
-* Pascal, Scala, C#: entire block, but not allowed to be used in `statements1`!
+* Pascal, Scala, C#: entire block, but `x` is not allowed to be used in `statements1`!
 If `x` is used in `statement1`, the compiler will reject the program with a static semantic error.